farmera/sare_grant/spectral_indices.md

 #### Choosing an Index Value for Sugarcane

-When light interacts with a sugarcane crop it is partly reflected and partly absorbed.
+When light interacts with sugarcane it is partly reflected and partly absorbed.
+The magnitude of energy that sugarcane reflects or emits across a range of wavelengths is called its spectral response pattern.

 The spectral response of sugarcane varies according to .
 At visible wavelenghts of the spectrum, corresponding to Green and Red light, the reflectance of the canopy is lower than the bare soil; at Near Infrared wavelenghts the vegetation and the bare soil have different reflectances but are similar at Middle Infrared wavelengths.
 The Middle Infrared wavelength